vahidk/EffectiveTensorflow/README.md

 ### Logging tensor values with tf.Print

-Another useful built-in function is tf.Print which logs the given tensors to the standard error:
+Another useful built-in function for debugging is tf.Print which logs the given tensors to the standard error:

 ```python
 input_copy = tf.Print(input, tensors_to_print_list)
 ```
 Note that tf.Print returns a copy of its first argument as output.
 One way to force tf.Print to run is to pass its output to another op that gets executed.
-For example if we want to print value of tensors a and b before adding them we could do something like this:
+For example if we want to print the value of tensors a and b before adding them we could do something like this:
 ```python
 a = ...
 b = ...